EndPointCorp/end-point-blog/2021/10/vue-graphql-integration-apollo-client.md

 As a side note: If you have an existing GraphQL server, it’s usually possible to export your schema into a `.gql` file that contains the queries and mutations your server uses.
 Not only does this save a lot of time, but it helps minimize inconsistencies between the queries on the frontend and what the backend actually does.

-### Loading Data With Apollo Queries
+### Loading data with Apollo queries

-With Apollo, you can configure any Vue component to map graphql queries to fields in its data.
-You can do this by adding an `apollo` object to your component.
+With Apollo, you can configure any Vue component to map GraphQL [queries](https://graphql.org/learn/queries/) to fields in its data object.
+You can do this by adding an `apollo` option to your component.
 Each field on this object is an [Apollo Smart Query](https://apollo.vuejs.org/api/smart-query.html), which will automatically run the query (lazily loading from the cache) and then map the query results to a field in the component’s data.
 The name of the mapped data field will be the same as the field name within the `apollo` object.

 For example, let’s say we needed to make a component load a list of blog posts, given a user ID, and display the total number of posts for that user.
-To do this using Apollo, you’ll need to define a GraphQL query that accepts a userId as a variable, and queries for a user’s posts.
-Here’s how that query would look:
+To do this using Apollo, you’ll need to define a GraphQL query that accepts `userId` as a variable and queries for that user’s posts.
+Here’s how that query might look:

 **posts.gql**
 ```graphql